Illustration: The Museum of the Resistance and Deportation in Besançon

 Sketch of a person

-History Museum: this has been the mission of the Museum of Resistance and Deportation since its inception, and one that is more essential than ever today.
-It also aims to be a civic tool, placing great importance on questioning, knowledge, and history as critical thinking.
+As a history museum, this is the mission that the Museum of the Resistance and Deportation has embraced since its inception—a mission that is more essential than ever today.
+It also aims to serve as a tool for civic engagement, placing a strong emphasis on inquiry, knowledge, and history understood as critical thinking.

-Thus, beyond the history of World War II, the museum's narrative addresses timeless issues such as the rise to power of a totalitarian regime, the collapse of a democracy, the establishment of a system of repression and extermination on a large scale, as well as those of the Resistance and commitment to values that transcend individuals.
+Thus, beyond the history of World War II, the museum’s narrative addresses timeless issues such as the rise to power of a totalitarian regime, the collapse of a democracy, and the establishment of a system of repression and mass extermination, as well as the Resistance and the commitment to values that transcend the individual.

 1941–1944

-The citadel was the place of execution for resistance fighters sentenced to death by the military tribunal of the Besançon Feldkommandantur.
-One hundred men, including 98 resistance fighters, were shot there.
+The citadel served as the execution site for members of the Resistance sentenced to death by the military tribunal of the Feldkommandantur in Besançon.
+One hundred men, including 98 members of the Resistance, were shot there.
 A monument commemorates their sacrifice.

 1944–1948

-After the war, the citadel became Depot 85, a prisoner-of-war camp where nearly 5,200 German soldiers were held.
+After the war, the citadel became Camp 85, a prisoner-of-war camp where nearly 5,200 German soldiers were held.

 July 17, 1971

-The Museum of Resistance and Deportation opens its doors at the Citadel.
-Designed as a history museum, it focuses on the themes of resistance and deportation, beyond the realities of the Franche-Comté region.
+The Museum of the Resistance and Deportation is opening its doors at the Citadel.
+Designed as a history museum, it focuses on the themes of the Resistance and deportation, extending beyond the local context of the Franche-Comté region.

 1982

-A new museum exhibition has been inaugurated in the Cadet Building.
-Spread across 20 rooms, it presents more than 1,500 documents, archives, photographs, and original objects, illustrating the richness of its collections.
+A new exhibition itinerary has been unveiled in the Cadet Building.
+Spanning 20 rooms, it features more than 1,500 documents, archival materials, photographs, and original artifacts, showcasing the richness of its collections.

 September 8, 2023

-The Museum of Resistance and Deportation reopens after three years of renovation.
+The Museum of the Resistance and Deportation is reopening after three years of renovation.

-Between 1941 and 1944, 98 resistance fighters of various nationalities were shot by the German army at the citadel.
+Between 1941 and 1944, 98 members of the Resistance of various nationalities were shot by the German army at the citadel.
 A monument erected after the Liberation pays tribute to them.

-The story of each person who was executed is accessible via a digital tool available to the public in the permanent exhibition.
-The museum continues its research work to find photos, letters, and objects that belonged to them.
-By helping to put a face to a name, it shines a light on those who died for France.
+The story of each person who was executed is accessible through a digital tool available to the public in the permanent exhibition.
+The museum continues its research efforts to locate photographs, letters, and personal belongings that belonged to them.
+By helping to put a face to a name, it honors those who died for France.

-Opposite the museum entrance, a new garden calledResurrection pays tribute to those deported during World War II.
+Across from the museum entrance, a new garden named "Resurrection" pays tribute to those deported during World War II.

-It is planted with the Resurrection rose, a creation by rose breeder Michel Kriloff, designed at the request of Marcelle Dudach-Roset (1918-1998), a former deportee from the Ravensbrück camp.
-These roses, which bloom in many memorial sites, embody freedom and peace.
+It is planted with the "Résurrection" rose, a creation by rose breeder Michel Kriloff commissioned by Marcelle Dudach-Roset (1918–1998), a former deportee from the Ravensbrück camp.
+These roses, which bloom at many memorial sites, symbolize freedom and peace.
 In the center , the statue of the Witness, created in 1950 by Georges Oudot, invites visitors to explore the museum.

 Collections

-The museum holds 120,000 items in its collections, including 100,000 archives and photos, 600 posters, 14,000 objects, and 600 works of art related to deportation.
-They illustrate the museum's main themes: the rise of totalitarianism, the collapse of 1940, daily life under the Occupation, the Resistance and repression, internment, deportation and extermination, then Liberation and Reconstruction, as well as post-war testimonies.
+The museum holds 120,000 items in its collections, including 100,000 archival documents and photographs, 600 posters, 14,000 artifacts, and 600 works of art from the deportation period.
+These items illustrate the museum’s major themes: the rise of totalitarianism, the collapse of 1940, daily life under the Occupation, the Resistance and repression, internment, deportation, and extermination, followed by the Liberation and Reconstruction, as well as post-war testimonies.

-The art collection from deportation is displayed in two rooms dedicated to the end of the permanent exhibition.
-With more than 600 works, this collection is one of the richest in Europe.
-Through a selection of drawings, small paintings, and statuettes created clandestinely by deportees in the concentration camps and prisons of the Reich, discover how women and men found the strength and courage to draw, despite the omnipresence of hunger and death.
-These "small works" express a desire to pass on and bear witness, as well as to resist a system designed to crush bodies and minds.
+The Art in Deportation collection is on display in two rooms at the end of the permanent exhibition.
+With over 600 works, this collection is one of the most extensive in Europe.
+Through a selection of drawings, small paintings, and statuettes created clandestinely by deportees in the Reich’s concentration camps and prisons, discover how these men and women found the strength and courage to create art, despite the ever-present threat of hunger and death.
+These “modest works” speak to a desire to pass on their story and bear witness, as well as to resist a system designed to crush both body and spirit.

-Find more museum collections on Mémoire vive, the City of Besançon's digitized heritage website.
+Explore more of the museum’s collections on Mémoire vive, the City of Besançon’s digital heritage website.

 Temporary exhibition

-Born in Austria into the Lovara Romani community, Ceija Stojka (1933–2013) was a self-taught artist, author, painter, and illustrator.
-A survivor of the Auschwitz, Ravensbrück, and Bergen-Belsen concentration camps, where she lived from 1943 to 1945, aged 10 to 12, she was one of the first to bear witness to the genocide of the Gypsies perpetrated by the Nazis, more than forty years after the events.
+Born in Austria into the Lovara Romani community, Ceija Stojka (1933–2013) was a self-taught artist—a writer, painter, and illustrator.
+A survivor of the Auschwitz, Ravensbrück, and Bergen-Belsen concentration camps, where she lived from 1943 to 1945 at the age of 10 to 12, she was one of the first to bear witness to the Nazi genocide of the Roma, more than forty years after the events.

-She first published a book, Nous vivons cachés.
-Récits d’une Romni à travers le siècle(We Live Hidden: Stories of a Romni Woman Through the Century), in 1988.
-The following year, she took up painting, an activity she pursued until the last years of her life, creating around a thousand paintings and drawings over a period of 25 years.
+She first published a book, *We Live in Hiding: Stories of a Romani Woman Through the Century*, in 1988.
+The following year, she began painting, an activity she continued until the final years of her life, creating about a thousand paintings and drawings over the course of 25 years.

-Ceija Stojka is an internationally renowned artist associated with art brut, as well as an iconic figure of the Romani people and their extermination during World War II.
+Ceija Stojka is an artist who is now internationally renowned, associated with Art Brut, as well as an iconic figure representing the Romani people and their extermination during World War II.

-The exhibition presented at the Museum of Fine Arts and Archaeology in Besançon, co-curated with the Museum of Resistance and Deportation, invites the public to discover this female artist through an approach that combines art and history, aesthetics and memory.
-Featuring 113 works, mainly from private collections, the exhibition is divided into three sections, exploring different facets of Ceija Stojka's work.
-In the first section, the landscapes reveal her extreme sensitivity to the variations in nature according to the weather and the seasons.
-The second part brings together images of deportation to Nazi concentration camps, combining the perspective of the child she was with that of the adult she became.
-The third section focuses on the motif of the eye, which is recurrent in Ceija Stojka's work and has multiple meanings; this eye is also the one she used to portray the world of the 1990s and 2000s, an eye deeply imbued with humanity.
+The exhibition at the Museum of Fine Arts and Archaeology in Besançon, co-curated with the Museum of the Resistance and Deportation, invites visitors to discover this female artist through an approach that blends art and history, aesthetics and memory.
+Featuring 113 works, primarily from private collections, the exhibition is divided into three sections, exploring different facets of Ceija Stojka’s work.
+In the first section, the landscapes reveal her acute sensitivity to nature’s variations across time and seasons.
+The second section brings together images of deportation to Nazi concentration camps, blending the perspective of the child she once was with that of the adult she became.
+The third section focuses on the motif of the eye, a recurring and multifaceted theme in Ceija Stojka’s work; this eye is also the one through which she portrays the world of the 1990s and 2000s, an eye deeply imbued with humanity.

-In the exhibition rooms of the Museum of Resistance and Deportation, the two documentary films made by Karin Berger about Ceija Stojka will be shown on a continuous loop:
+In the exhibition halls of the Museum of the Resistance and Deportation, the two documentary films directed by Karin Berger about Ceija Stojka will be shown on a loop:

 • Ceija Stojka, 1999, 85 minutes, original version with French subtitles, Navigator Film production.